 - How can we harness information’s capacity as an agent for positive change?

 A home for innovators and leaders

 At the iSchool, we share a dedication to our vision and mission.
 Our inclusive community fosters an environment that furthers our goals and enables us to take on active roles in both local and global conversations.

 We are an open, ethical, highly engaged and collaborative community based on trust, transparency and mutual respect.
 We believe in the importance of the quality of life, embracing diversity, making a difference and having fun.

 We are inspired by information.
 We want everyone to know how vital information is in all aspects of life.

-We envision a world where more effective use of information helps everyone discover, learn, innovate, solve problems, have fun and make a better world.
+We envision a world where more effective use of information helps everyone discover, learn, innovate, solve problems and have fun.
+We envision a world free of existential problems.
 Information changes lives.